I recently wrote about my “secret” life as a messy person.

 I do label things that are obvious.
 The clear box with the wrapped loaf of bread; it's labeled "bread."
 The coffee filters that apparently if you look through Pinterest long enough can be used to make an amazing light fixture, are labeled "coffee filters."

-Page 2 of 2 - Possibly my lack of ability to put things in their obvious place is being compensated for by my labeling those items that are already there.
+Possibly my lack of ability to put things in their obvious place is being compensated for by my labeling those items that are already there.

 I'm looking forward to the next round of "me too!" as we run into each other this week.
 Hopefully by that time I've labeled the coffee.